Leigh Creek Energy recognises the importance of environmental management to the success of the company’s operations

 - Identify goals, objectives, performance indicators and targets, and develop management plans for achieving these;

-- Clearly define the responsibilities, authorities and accountabilities of employees;
+- Clearly define the responsibilities, authorities and accountabilities of employees and contractors;

 - Develop detailed work practices, procedures or processes to manage and reduce impacts;